donaldbonner/tcp_connect_python/README.md

 server client model.
 This implementation is half duplex.

 client:send server:recieve -> client:recieve server:send
-This is how the communication works.
+<ol>This is how the communication works.
 Once one end has sent message, sits idle until recieves message, then loops.

-exit command is '.logout'
+<ol>exit command is '.logout'